 Last week’s excerpt from Origins: Christian Perspectives on Creation, Evolution, and Intelligent Design framed the conversation by outlining the key similarities and differences between various Christian views on origins.
 This week, our attention turns to historical science.
 How can we know for sure what happened in natural history if no scientist was there to observe it?
-In this excerpt, the Haarsmas give examples of three main types of scientific investigation (experimental, observational, and historical) and argue that scientists can form reliable conclusions about past events.
+In this excerpt, the Haarsmas give examples of three main types of scientific investigation and argue that scientists can form reliable conclusions about past events.

 As we write this, it’s March in Michigan—the dreary end of a long winter.
 The snowfall that was so delightful in November now feels oppressive.
 Even when the snow melts, the skies remain gray, as gloomy as the dead grass and bare tree trunks.
 Intellectually, we know that spring will come and our yard will become green again, but emotionally it seems to take forever!
 At these times it can be reassuring to recall God’s promise in Genesis 8:22: “As long as the earth endures, seedtime and harvest, cold and heat, summer and winter, day and night will never cease.”
 God still faithfully governs the seasons and will bring warmer weather in due time.
 God’s Word assures his people about the who of creation.

 Since we’re scientists, we also like to remind each other about how God will bring the spring weather.
 God is governing the earth’s orbit around the sun using the natural laws of momentum and gravity.
 As the weeks pass and the earth moves around the sun, the tilt of the earth’s axis yields longer days and more direct sunlight in the northern hemisphere, including the grass in our yard.
 These are things learned by carefully studying God’s world; they are part of a body of scientific knowledge about God’s creation.